opengeos/python-geospatial/README.md

 * [dask](https://github.com/dask/dask) - Dask is a flexible parallel computing library for analytics.
 * [imageio](https://imageio.github.io/) - imageio provides an easy interface to read and write a wide range of image data.
-* [Mahotas](https://github.com/luispedro/mahotas) - Mahotas is a library of fast computer vision algorithms (all implemented in C++ for speed) operating over numpy arrays.
+* [Mahotas](https://github.com/luispedro/mahotas) - Mahotas is a library of fast computer vision algorithms operating over numpy arrays.
 * [NumPy](http://www.numpy.org/) - NumPy is the fundamental package for scientific computing with Python.
 * [Pandas](http://pandas.pydata.org/) - Open source library providing high-performance, easy-to-use data structures and data analysis tools.
 * [scikit-image](http://scikit-image.org/) - Scikit-image is a collection of algorithms for image processing.